 Kathy offers administrative support to the Executive Director by effectively managing her schedule, complex and confidential administrative, secretarial, analytical, research and project management duties.
 She carries out functional responsibilities on behalf of the Executive Director, communications to the staff, the public and various agencies; and representing the Executive Director when appropriate.

-Joe Johnson, Housing Program Manager
+Joe Johnson, Housing Program Director

 Joe Johnson, Housing Programs Manager, oversees the agency's Permanent Supportive Housing Programs, Shelter Plus Care, Finally Home Nassau, Giving Hope a Home, Villages PSH and support services at Renaissance Village, Mayfair Village, Oakland Terrace and Village on Wiley.
 He has a Bachelor’s Degree from the University of North Florida and is trained as a Targeted Case Manager, HIV/AIDS educator, and SSI/SSDI Outreach, Access & Recovery Initiative (SOAR) Case Manager.
 He is currently a graduate student in Clinical Mental Health Counseling at Jacksonville University.

 In her role as Development Administrator, Katie assists grant related activities for Ability Housing.
 Her responsibilities include: identifying grants; writing funding proposals; assisting in grant management procedures; and managing the donor database.
 Katie has a Bachelor of Health Science in public health from the University of North Florida.